-For the past three years, I have taught 8th grade English and creative writing in the pueblos of Northern New Mexico and want to develop my teaching skills in the global sector.
+For the past three years, I have taught 8th-grade English and creative writing in the pueblos of Northern New Mexico and want to develop my teaching skills in the global sector.
 Specifically, I am interested in the Vietnamese education system that was built post-colonialism.
-I want to learn from what they have implemented successfully to use with my students in the pueblos of Northern New Mexico where they have been occupied since the mid to late 15th century.
+I want to learn from what they have implemented successfully to use with my students in the pueblos of Northern New Mexico which have been occupied since the mid to late 15th century.

 How do you envision this will influence your life/future career?

 This will greatly impact my life, but I’m very amenable to how it will do so.
 I have career goals and general life aspirations, but I want to go into my Fulbright without expectations to build towards something specific.
-I believe that’ll keep me open to more possibilities and experiences, for myself, my future community, and students.
+I believe that attitude will keep me open to more possibilities and experiences, for myself, my future community, and students.

 What advice do you have for future students interested in applying for a Fulbright?